kwasniaki/cat-playground/README.md

 Before starting the application:

-- get `db.properties` file from one of devs and put it into your project root
+- get `db.properties` file from one of devs and put it into your backend folder

 Run the following commands in Maven Tool: